Inherited Craziness

 On the first five baptisms, William Palmer's occupation is listed as Stationer.
 On Amelia's baptism, William is described as a Bookseller.
 The GRO birth registration for Amelia confirms her mothers maiden name as CRABB.

-In 1841, William Palmer (44) was listed in Bridge Street, Bishop's Stortford with Henrietta Palmer (36), William Palmer (15), Mary Palmer (4), Susannah Perrin (20), Jane Judd (15), William Hopkins (20) and Elizabeth Palmer (20).
-With relationships not detailed on the 1841 Census, we can only surmise that some of these were servants, shop assistants or visitors.
+In 1841, William Palmer (44) Tallow Chandler was listed in Bridge Street, Bishop's Stortford with Henrietta Palmer (36), William Palmer (15) and Mary Palmer (4), plus Susannah Perrin (20) Female Servant; Jane Judd (15) Female Servant; William Hopkins (20) Lighterman and Elizabeth Palmer (20) Governess.
+Martha Palmer (13) may have been away at school.

 Henrietta Palmer died, at 43, in 1844 S Quarter in BISHOPS-STORTFORD Vol 06 Page 299 and was buried, at St Michael’s Church on 24 Sep 1844.